kikuomax/learn-aws-lambda/README.md

 **You need a credential with sufficient permissions to complete the following AWS manipulations.**
 I set up a profile for me but I omitted it in the following examples.

-The following examples use [AWS CLI](https://aws.amazon.com/cli/) to configure components.
-If you just started learning AWS Lambda, I recommend you first to try the AWS Lambda Console like I did.
+The following examples use [AWS CLI](https://aws.amazon.com/cli/) to configure components in favor of reproducibility, though, if you just started learning AWS Lambda, I recommend you first to try the AWS Lambda Console like I did.

 ## Creating a Lambda function